 The plague story coupled with the history of the village before and after the plague provides a fascinating breadth of material that can be used in exploring various aspects of the curriculum, both during the visit to the museum, and in walking through the village.

-A lecture room with a seating capacity of about 30 is available where our video, which provides a graphic introduction to the Museum and the story of the village, and lasts about 15 minutes, can be seen.
-The professionally produced video is specifically scripted for children up to 11 years old.
-Parties of more than 30 can be accommodated in the lecture room in successive groups but its best if the video is seen before going round the Museum.
+A lecture room with a seating capacity of about 30 is available where we show a short film that provides a graphic introduction to the Museum and the story of the village.
+This was produced specifically for children up to 11 years old but all our visitors seem to enjoy watching it.

-We recommend that you include the church in your visit to the village.
+We recommend that you visit the church when you are in the village.
 The church was here at the time of the plague.
-There are easy walks within the village and its surrounds to places mentioned in the Museum: the Riley Graves, the Boundary Stone and Mompesson’s well, for example.
+There are easy walks within the village and its surroundings to the Riley Graves, the Boundary Stone and Mompesson’s well, for example.

-Many groups walk down to the Cucklet Church, the scene of the open-air services.
-Many houses bear plaques giving the names of those who died there, such as the “Plague Cottages” themselves, where George Viccars was the first plague victim.
+Many groups walk down to the Cucklet Delf, the scene of the open-air services.
+Many houses bear plaques giving the names of those who died, such as the 'Plague Cottages', where George Viccars was the first plague victim.
 The Village Stocks, the Water Troughs, Eyam Hall, and the Silk Factory with its pigeon loft can also be seen in the village.

 We believe that passing on our knowledge of the plague story to today’s generation is our most important function.

-We also want to help anyone interested in researching the plague and its effects.
-So we will be happy to share what we know, and contribute to further research and analysis.
-Anyone interested in this field should contact us at email@example.com.
+We also want to help anyone interested in researching the plague and its efffects.
+We are happy to share what we know, and contribute to further research and analysis.
+Anyone interested ingetting more information should e-mail firstname.lastname@example.org